XiaobinHong/LAD-GNN/README.md

 ### LAD-GNN: Label Attentive Distillation for GNN-Based Graph Classification
 ----------------------
-The implementation for "Label Attentive Distillation for GNN-Based Graph Classification" which is accepted to AAAI 2024.
+The implementation for "Label Attentive Distillation for GNN-Based Graph Classification" which is accepted to AAAI24.

 #### Motivation
 <img src="Figures/motivation_fig.jpg" width="800">